 New York City kindergarten admission tests require children to have a versatile vocabulary.

-Place two or more related pictures or objects in front of your child one at a time and encourage him or her to label each one (e.g., cow, pig, chicken).
+Or use pictures or toys you already have.
+For example, place two or more related pictures or objects in front of your child one at a time and encourage them to label each one (e.g., cow, pig, chicken).

-If your son or daughter doesn’t come up with “farm animals,” provide another cue: “Where do these animals live?”
+If your child doesn’t come up with “farm animals,” provide another cue: “Where do these animals live?”

-If the “where” question is too difficult, provide choices (e.g., Does the cow, pig and chicken live on a farm or in the ocean?).
+If the “where” question is too tricky, provide choices (e.g., Do the cow, pig, and chicken live on a farm or in the ocean?).

-Always provide positive reinforcement.
-Provide enough hints to allow your child feel successful.
+Always provide positive reinforcement and hints to allow your child to feel successful.

 More to try – Name three: